Kris Burley

-Kristan "Kris" Burley (born January 29, 1974 in Truro, Nova Scotia) is a Canadian gymnast, who has represented Canada at the Commonwealth Games, the Pan American Games and the Olympic Games.
+Kristan "Kris" A. Burley (born January 29, 1974) is a Canadian gymnast, who has represented Canada at the Commonwealth Games, the Pan American Games and the Olympic Games.

 Originally from Truro, Nova Scotia, he was based in Richmond Hill, Ontario and Fredericton, New Brunswick during his competitive career.

 Competition

 He was a competitive athlete from 1989 to 1999, winning four national championships in gymnastics during his career and representing Canada at the World Championships in Gymnastics, the Commonwealth Games, the Pan American Games and the Olympics.

 In his first national championship, he won the junior-level all around with 108.1 points to 101.6 for his nearest competitor.
 He also qualified for several senior-level events despite being just 16 years old at the time, and won the vault and floor events at that level as well.
 He won the national senior men's all-around in 1995.

 Commonwealth Games

 At the 1994 Commonwealth Games in Victoria, British Columbia, Burley won three silver medals as a solo competitor in floor, vault and parallel bars.
 In the men's team event, he was the last floor performer after teammates Alan Nolet, Richard Ikeda and Travis Romagnoli; in what he would later describe as one of the best performances of his life, he scored 9.55 to secure the gold medal for the Canadian team.

 At the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, he won a silver medal in the men's horizontal bar, and a bronze medal in the men's team event.